 Cherry is one of the prized hardwood species in the US.
 It is a beautiful wood with medium strength and density.
 It has an excellent balance between workability and strength.

-One day one of my friends requested to finish his cherry wood cabinet with a good oily finish and I was curious about using Danish oil for the task.
+During my early woodworking days, one of my friends requested to finish his cherry wood cabinet with a good oily finish and I was curious about using Danish oil for the task.

-So, I did some research and gathered knowledge from experts which I’m going to share with you.
-So, let’s discuss using Danish oil on cherry wood.
+So, I did some research and gathered knowledge from experts about finishing cherry furniture with Danish oil which I’m going to share with you.

 You can finish cherry wood with Danish oil with no issue.
 Danish oil makes a protective layer over cherry wood that protects wood from moisture and improves the natural look while highlighting the wood grain.
 Apply thin coats of Danish oil on cherry wood and lightly sand between coats for a nice finish.